-- My menu items will be competitive priced in the local market, with a regular pho bowl priced at $7 and large at $8.
+- My menu items will be competitively priced in the local market, with a regular pho bowl priced at $7 and large at $8.

 - My marketing strategy will follow both traditional and online campaigns.
 Traditional marketing includes direct mailers sent to local addresses in the area, printed advertising and 4-wall marketing.
 Online marketing includes social media channels, local search engine optimization and other digital marketing methods.